CIVIL SOCIETY’S ROLE IN THE ENFORCEMENT OF CHILDREN’S RIGHTS

 i. kept separately from detained persons over the age of 18 years; and

 ii. treated in a manner, and kept in conditions, that takes account of the child’s age ;

 h) to have a legal practitioner assigned to the child by the state and at state expense, in civil proceedings affecting the child, if substantial injustice would otherwise result; and

 i) not to be used directly in armed conflict, and to be protected in times of armed conflict.

-2. A child’s best interest are of paramount importance in every matter concerning the child.
+2. A child’s best interest is of paramount importance in every matter concerning the child.

-Other key changes to the statutory books since adoption of the Convention include:
+Other key changes to the statutory books since the adoption of the Convention include: